KAESTNER & TOEBELMANN 'BLUE LLOYD' HEIZÖFEN FÜR PETROLEUM

 This heaters take a P&A 2-5/8" wide special thick wick.
 I was fortunate enough to obtain copies of the catalog showing how to install this wick.
 This is a very different system than what I am familiar with in operating the American brand 'Perfection Heaters'.
 Click here to see my other website on Perfection Heaters: https://perfectionheaters.jimdo.com/

 There was no mica glass present.
-I found a blue heat resistant piece of glass for the viewing window.
-I also have NOS mica for the viewing window also, but preferred how the blue glass looked on the heater.
+I found a blue heat resistant piece of glass for the viewing window, but you could not see the flame at all.
+I did replace the blue glass with the New Old

 CIRCA: 1910 - 1920 (?)